General Air Transportation

 Types of Degrees General Air Transportation Majors Are Getting

 The following table lists how many general aeronautics/aviation/aerospace science and technology graduations there were in 2020-2021 for each degree level.

 |Education Level||Number of Grads|

 What General Air Transportation Majors Need to Know

-O*NET surveyed people in occupations related to general aeronautics/aviation/aerospace science and technology and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to general aeronautics/aviation/aerospace science and technology were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for General Aeronautics/Aviation/Aerospace Science & Technology Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Transportation - Knowledge of principles and methods for moving people or goods by air, rail, sea, or road, including the relative costs and benefits.